realm/realm-dotnet/Tests/Benchmarks/PerformanceTests/README.md

 ## Historical performance

-Benchmarks are run as part of merge commits to master and then uploaded to MongoDB Atlas (see [#2552](https://github.com/realm/realm-dotnet/pull/2552) for details) and then plotted using MongoDB Charts.
+Benchmarks are run as part of merge commits to main and then uploaded to MongoDB Atlas (see [#2552](https://github.com/realm/realm-dotnet/pull/2552) for details) and then plotted using MongoDB Charts.
 A dashboard with benchmark runs can be found [here](https://charts.mongodb.com/charts-realm-sdk-metrics-yxjvt/public/dashboards/6115babd-c7fe-47ee-836f-efffd92ffae3).

 ### Adding new benchmarks